osrf/gazebo_design/sdf_reference_geometry/sdf_reference_geometry.md

 1. frame element: This is a new XML SDF element, and its information is available via the sdf::Element API
 1. pose element: the frame XML attribute is added to the pose element.
 The API stays the same.

 The sdf::Pose class is not modified.
-This is because the current Pose is more of a math class (like the ignition math Pose class) than a vehicule to convey frame information.
+This is because the current Pose is more of a math class (like the ignition math Pose class) than a vehicle to convey frame information.
 However, it would be possible to extend the sdf::Pose class to expose a list of frames.

 ### Performance Considerations